 Market coupling contributes to more efficient use of interconnectors.
 Connection between countries and regions also allows renewable supply and demand to be balanced out due to countries with different generation and consumption profiles.
-The role of interconnected and coupled markets will therefore increase in importance in a high-renewable system in 2030.4 In addition to organised day-ahead (SDAC) and intraday (SIDC) markets before delivery, the integration of national balancing markets and the sharing of balancing resources across interconnectors (via the European balancing platforms) will facilitate the participation of renewables and demand response in real-time balancing and ancillary services.
+The role of interconnected and coupled markets will therefore increase in importance in a high-renewable system in 2030.4 In addition to day-ahead (SDAC) and intraday (SIDC) markets, the integration of national balancing markets and the sharing of balancing resources across interconnectors (via the European balancing platforms) will facilitate the participation of renewables and demand response in organised markets before delivery (e.g. SDAC and SIDC) and in real-time balancing and ancillary services.

-As a pre-requisite for well-functioning day-ahead and intraday markets, it is crucial that cross-zonal capacity for trading, e.g. in SDAC and SIDC, is maximised within the operational security boundaries.
-The ability to trade between different parts of Europe is necessary to resolve fluctuations in supply-demand conditions within individual countries and regions by integrated trade between neighbouring countries and regions.
+As a pre-requisite for well-functioning day-ahead and intraday markets, it is crucial that crosszonal capacity for trading, e.g. in SDAC and SIDC, is maximised within the operational security boundaries.
+The ability to trade between different parts of Europe is necessary to resolve fluctuations in supply-demand conditions within single countries and regions by integrated trade between neighbouring countries and regions.
 Significant further investment in transmission and distribution grids is therefore fundamental to further integrate renewables, increase cross-border exchanges and support electrification objectives.

-3. Open, market-based balancing and ancillary services to support the operation of the grid
+3. Open, market-based balancing & ancillary services to support the operation of the grid

 Balancing services (energy or capacity) are reactive short-term means to maintain system frequency in the power grid.
 These are also a necessary part of a system characterised by high-RES shares and flexible demand.
-While more decentralised energy sources will pose new challenges for the grid, there will also be more available sources to support security of supply.
-Furthermore, enabling market participants to trade closer to real time on the intraday markets will support the TSOs in maintaining system frequency via balancing and ancillary services.
-To the extent possible, balancing markets must be open to (aggregated) participation from variable renewable energy sources, demand response and energy storage, as required by the Clean Energy Package, via transparent, technology-neutral procurement.
-Non-frequency services should also be procured via open and competitive market-based instruments.
-More dynamic and shorter-term procurement will facilitate the utilisation of storage, distributed generation and load (aggregated or directly participating).
+While more decentralised energy sources will pose new challenges for the grid, there will also be more available sources to support security of supply - enabling market participants to trade closer to real time on the intraday markets will support the